Aliases for TIGAR Gene

 GeneCards Summary for TIGAR Gene

 TIGAR (TP53 Induced Glycolysis Regulatory Phosphatase) is a Protein Coding gene.
-Diseases associated with TIGAR include hypoxia.
-Among its related pathways are Central carbon metabolism in cancer and Fructose and mannose metabolism.
+Diseases associated with TIGAR include Hypoxia.
+Among its related pathways are p53 Pathway (RnD) and Glucose / Energy Metabolism.
 GO annotations related to this gene include phosphatase activity and fructose-2,6-bisphosphate 2-phosphatase activity.

 UniProtKB/Swiss-Prot for TIGAR Gene